The Province of Rochenoire has been in the Valier family for generations.

 The military strength of Rochenoire has been severely depleted by decades of war and famine.
 In terms of both population and defenses, the province is under strength.

-Each of the three major villages has a militia of about 30-50 deployed between their town and the various watchtowers.
+Each of the three Shires has a professional militia of about 30-50 deployed between their town and the various watchtowers.

-Rochenoire Keep has no knights but it does have two sergeants at arms and a dozen men at arms.
+Rochenoire Keep has no knights at present but it does have five sergeants at arms and a five score men at arms.
 The town has a further 100 militia.

 Whilst the income from tax is relatively modest for the size of the demense, expenses are high and the disposable income depends on whether or not the harvest has been good, the produce can be sold at a reasonable rate at market in Fairhaven and other factors such as the amount of banditry.

 On an average year, the estate is able to bank about 1500-2000 gold.

 Corn (ie wheat and barley), goats, goat cheese, olives, wine, truffles and marble.

 Game hunting is restricted mostly rabbits, hares, duck, pheasant and wild goats throughout most of the province, though there is also deer and boar.
 Two hunting lodges were built in the Eldritch Groves in the West and North West by Harrold DuValier in 961YK and 963YK respectively.
 The one in the North West quite luxurious.
 To the East, lie a further five hunting lodges, though two of them fall within The Gauntlet now.

 The major religion in the demense is worship of the Sovereign Host, with Boldrei being particularly favoured.
 There is a chapel in the castle and a modest temple in the adjacent town.

 There are two remote monasteries in the area though little is known about them.